May 12, 2025

 Program Description

 The program offers the Ph.D. and M.S. degrees, although emphasis is placed on the Ph.D. program of study.
-In the first year of the Ph.D. program, students take a set of core courses directed at providing information and skills necessary for success in the basic biomedical sciences.
+In the first year of the Ph.D. program, students take a set of core courses directed at providing information and skills necessary for success in the biomedical sciences.
 This is supplemented with introductory graduate courses in the student’s area of research interest.

 In the second year, students typically complete the majority of courses specific to their area of interest and finalize the selection of a faculty mentor to oversee their laboratory research.
 Courses are available in the areas of anatomy and structural biology (ANAT), biochemistry and molecular biology (BIOC), microbiology and immunology (MICR), neurosciences (NSCI), physiology and pharmacology (PHGY, PHAR, PHPH) and the combined program (CPHD).
 Students in the Ph.D. program also take a qualifying examination, prepare a written research proposal and participate in seminars and journal clubs offered by the Division.